KunalLabs/Root-Cart/README.md

 - **Dynamic Price Updates**: Automatically calculates and displays the subtotal and total prices based on user actions.
 - **Responsive UI**: Interactive and clean user interface.
-- **Remove Functionality**: Users can remove items from the cart with ease.
+- **Remove Functionality**: Users can easily remove items from the cart.
 - **Real-Time Updates**: Subtotals and totals update immediately when quantities change or items are removed.

 ## Requirements